SnehaDighe/javascript-codewars/README.md

 Remarks:
 1. if a result in seconds is ab.xy... it will be given truncated as ab.
 2. if the given string is "" you will return ""

+### 30 - Consecutive strings (6 kyu)
+You are given an array strarr of strings and an integer k.
+Your task is to return the first longest string consisting of k consecutive strings taken in the array.

+Example: longest_consec(["zone", "abigail", "theta", "form", "libe", "zas", "theta", "abigail"], 2) --> "abigailtheta"

+n being the length of the string array, if `n = 0` or `k > n` or `k <= 0` return "".